At a Glance

 Gain Expertise in Risk Analysis and Actuarial Science

-If you have a strong foundation in calculus and multivariate calculus, the Master of Science in Actuarial Science at Boston University’s Metropolitan College (MET) can provide the tools and knowledge to excel in the actuarial profession.
+If you have a strong mathematical foundation, the Master of Science in Actuarial Science at Boston University’s Metropolitan College (MET) can provide the tools and knowledge to excel in the actuarial profession.
 The program offers two optional concentrations:

 Actuaries play a critical role in helping businesses quantify and manage risk.
 Using their expertise in mathematics, analytics, and computer programming, actuaries develop models to predict the probability of future events and create strategies to mitigate potential financial impacts for businesses, government agencies, and other organizations.